 Section V. Secretary General

-- He shall conduct the correspondence of the Society and shall be the custodian of the seal, books, and records of the
+- The Secretary General shall conduct the correspondence of the Society and shall be the custodian of the seal, books, and records of the Society.

 Section VI.
 Associate Secretary General

-- The Associate Secretary General shall assume the duties of the Secretary General in his absence or at his direction.
+- The Associate Secretary General shall assume the duties of the Secretary General in his/her absence or at his/her direction.

 Section VII.
 Treasurer

-- He shall deposit all collected monies in a bank approved by the Executive
+- He/she shall deposit all collected monies in a bank approved by the Executive

-- He shall prepare a financial report which shall show the receipts and expenditures of the preceding fiscal year and the balance of monies on hand.
+- He/she shall prepare a financial report which shall show the receipts and expenditures of the preceding fiscal year and the balance of monies on hand.

-- He shall receive and account for the financial statements submitted by the Chairman of the Local Organizing
+- He/she shall receive and account for the financial statements submitted by the Chairman of the Local Organizing Committees.
+These reports are to be submitted to the Executive Board.

-- He shall be responsible for submission of required reports for tax-exempt organizations.
+- He/she shall be responsible for submission of required reports for tax-exempt organizations.
+He/she shall prepare and insure appropriate tax filings if applicable.

-- He shall report the name of any member having delinquent dues to the Executive Board and to the appropriate Regional Vice
+- He/she shall report the name of any member having delinquent dues to the Executive Board and to the appropriate Regional Vice President and to the Executive Board.

 Section VIII.
 Associate Treasurer